seuho2003/fabric/localpeersetup/local_Readme.md

 # Spinup Local Peer Network

 The purpose of this script is to spinup peers in local machine using docker.
-Peers launches on tested peer and membersrvc docker images and latest hyperledger/fabric base image.
-Local fabric script pulls peer, membersrvc and base images from rameshthoomu docker hub account.
-Look for the commit numbers of peer and membersrvc docker hub docker images from rameshthoomu docker hub account. (https://hub.docker.com/u/rameshthoomu)
+Script launches peers in docker containers and uses approved peer, membersrvc and latest hyperledger/fabric base image pulls from rameshthoomu docker hub account.
+Look for the commits pushed to docker hub account. (https://hub.docker.com/u/rameshthoomu)

-Before execute local_fabric.sh script in your system, make sure your system satisfies below requirements.
+Before execute local_fabric.sh script in your system, make sure your system satisfies the below requirements.

-1. Install docker and run docker service
+1. Install docker [Docker installation in ubuntu] (https://docs.docker.com/engine/installation/linux/ubuntulinux/)and run docker service.

-2. Verify ufw firewall status in non-vagrant environment.
-If enable, disable with below command
+2. If applicable, verify ufw firewall status in non-vagrant environment.
+Disable firewall if it is enabled.

   - sudo ufw status
   - sudo ufw disable

-3. Clear `iptables` rules (if firewall rules are rejecting docker application) and re-start docker daemon.
+3. Clear `iptables` rules (if firewall rules are rejecting docker requests) and re-start docker daemon.

 `iptables -L` (to view iptable rules)